 Learn more about the GDPR and its impact on U-M at GDPR Frequently Asked Questions.

-The GDPR working group reports these recent accomplishments and progress as of May 2018:
+The GDPR working group and project team report these recent accomplishments and progress as of August 2018:

-- The group has begun work on a master privacy statement template for the university that will account for GDPR compliance and reflect privacy statement best practices.
+- The group has identified and reviewed key U-M privacy statements and is drafting a master privacy statement template for the university that will account for GDPR compliance and reflect privacy statement best practices.

 What You Can Do